sunmkim/lfc-tweet-analysis/README.md

 ### Frequency distribution of 25 most common words
 ![Alt text](https://raw.github.com/kimasx/lfc-tweet-analysis/master/assets/word_freq.png "Word Counts") Given the filter words, we expect `liverpool` and `#lfc` to be the most common words, so this is not surprising.
 We see, however, that `rt`, or retweets, is the third most frequently used word during the game.
 This indicates that many users were simply retweeting others' comments.
+The players that were most tweeted about are Cech and Coutinho.
+This also makes sense given each player's contribution to their respective teams and their highlight-worthy moments.